2020 - 2021

 Growing your troop is a great way to share the power of the Girl Scout experience and there are many ways to get the word out, like hanging posters at your girl’s school, using social media to reach families in your community, or including your troop in your council’s Opportunity Catalog.

-Opportunity Catalog - The opportunity catalog is a searchable list of all troops with available spots for new girls.
-Families can search the catalog during registration, or you can browse using the links below.
+Find Troops Option - On MyGS, there is a searchable list of all troops with available spots for new girls.
+Families can search this list during registration by selecting "Find Troops" on the Welcome page.
 Once a troop has reached its desired maximum, it will no longer appear in the catalog.
 If you're unsure what your troop maximum is or wish to change it, please contact your Volunteer Support Specialist.
-You can also make changes to your troop information in the Opportunity Catalog by submitting a Troop Participation Form at any time.
+You can also make changes to your troop information by submitting a Troop Participation Form at any time.

 Near the close of each Girl Scout year (Oct 1 – Sept 30), Troop Leaders are asked to complete a Troop Participation Form.
 The information collected in this form helps GSCB plan for the coming year and keep our records up to date.
 You’ll be asked to enter your troop meeting information, your troop’s program level(s), the maximum number of new girls you are looking to accept into your troop, and more.